Earlier this week, Sleeper Agent finally released “Waves” from their sophomore album, due to be released next year.

 Buffalo Rodeo is, quite simply, impressive.
 They are young, talented, free, pure, and deserving.
 They are a band to listen to, to look out for, to root and hope for.
 They make music with the purest intent, and they want nothing more than to have fun and have people listen to the music they make.

 So why don’t you help them out, dear reader, and give them a listen yourself?

 Be that person who can boast, months or years down the road, that you listened to Buffalo Rodeo well before anyone else.
 If there is anyone from Starry Nights Music Festival who deserves that, it’s these guys.

 You can trust me on that one.

-Anonymous asked: When are your starry nights posts gonna be up?
+Anonymous said: When are your starry nights posts gonna be up?

 My post on Buffalo Rodeo will be up tomorrow! :)